New York Journal of Mathematics

 From the spring of 2011 with the realization of support for HTML,

-(including Firefox), the Webkit browsers (including Chrome and
+(including Firefox), the Webkit browsers (including Safari), Chrome, Opera, and

-ordinary HTML.
-One is no longer limited to the strict XML form of
+is no longer limited to the strict XML form of HTML.

 For browsers that do not yet support MathML, a suitable script link